kelvinleong0529/Learning-Notes/Golang/concurrency.md

 }
 ```
 - `select` statement let's a goroutine wait on multiple communication operations
-- `select` blocks until one of it's cases can run, then it executes that case, it then chosoes one at random if multiple are ready
+- `select` blocks until one of it's cases can run, then it executes that case, if multiple cases are ready it then chooses one at random
 ```golang
 func main() {
     ninja1 := make(chan string)